Ethereum foundation deepens DeFi involvement with $2M GHO loan

 Vitalik Buterin addressed the matter by highlighting two primary concerns.
 The initial issue, according to him, was related to regulatory challenges—a concern that he noted has been gradually diminishing, likely due to the more favorable stance toward crypto regulation adopted by the current U.S. administration.

 The second point raised was that staking directly by the Ethereum Foundation would, in effect, compel it to take a side in any potential controversial hard fork.
-However, it was also mentioned that the Foundation is exploring methods to mitigate this risk.
+However, the Foundation also mentioned that it is actively exploring methods to mitigate this risk.

 By venturing into DeFi lending, the Ethereum Foundation seems to be initiating efforts to reduce its reliance on selling ETH to support operations.